-I love the look of carved pumpkins and the sounds of kids trick or treating in my neighborhood.
-And most of all, I love the taste of anything pumpkin!
+I don’t know about you, but I love everything about pumpkin season.
+I love the change in weather, the look of carved pumpkins and the sounds of kids trick or treating in my neighborhood.
+Most of all, I love the taste of anything pumpkin!

 When I was shopping the other day, I found a huge holiday creamer bunker display featuring a pumpkin pie spice creamer.
 My mind went into overdrive thinking about how to make some amazing autumn-inspired recipes featuring these creamers.